avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

     * In particular the original bsdiff software incorporates the outdated bz binary compressor that has a 100 KB RAM footprint.
     * Mini-bsdiff is not bundled with any binary compressor at all.
     * Mini-bsdiff can be combined with the modern xz binary compressor designed for embedded systems that only has a 26 KB RAM footprint.
-    * It is not computationally feasible to generate an offlline mini-bsdiff patch where at least one of the source files is larger than 8MB, in which case it is preferable to use the VCDiff/xdiff algorithm which is commonly used on web sites.
+    * It is not computationally feasible to generate an offline mini-bsdiff patch where at least one of the source files is larger than 8MB, in which case it is preferable to use the VCDiff/xdiff algorithm which is commonly used on web sites.

 2. I invented [EU Patent EP3680773A1](https://worldwide.espacenet.com/patent/search/family/069147491/publication/EP3680773A1?q=20150616.9), a mini-bsdiff patch implementation for small FLASH memory systems where the FLASH is not big enough to temporarily hold both the original version "A" and new version "B" of the object code.
 Normally bsdiff requires both versions be available when applying the patch.